 7 process-based indicators

 With those questions in mind, Autodesk recently commissioned Dodge Data & Analytics to identify and quantify seven key performance indicators (KPIs) of construction.
-Steve Jones, senior director, industry insights, at Dodge Data & Analytics, said that because construction is based on bids and projects, rather than on production or products, it is “notoriously difficult to effectively manage performance.”
+Steve Jones, Senior Director of Industry Insights, at Dodge Data & Analytics, said that because construction is based on bids and projects, rather than on production or products, it is “notoriously difficult to effectively manage performance.”

 What, then, is worth measuring, that is valuable to reducing risk and improving performance?
 And, further, how do companies establish forward-looking KPIs, rather than the more common backward-looking ones that are reactive rather than proactive?